candide-guevara/candide-guevara.github.io/_posts/0000-00-00-protocol-buffer.md

 ---
-title: Protocol Buffer compilation workflow
+title: Tools, Protocol Buffer compilation workflow
 date: 2015-05-25
-categories: [cs_related, library]
+categories: [cs_related]
 ---

 A small diagram detailing the different stages involved in getting a binary blob from a